luggage66/jiracommand/README.md

 jiracommand
 ===========

 A simple utility to call a Jira 4.0 (old) webservice from the commandline.
+More documentation [in the wiki.](//github.com/luggage66/jiracommand/wiki)

 Download
 --------